 When the number of objects increases, the performance of all methods deteriorates.
-The number of I/Os performed by IND is much less than the BSL variants, the reason being BSL needs to construct a file containing matching degrees.
+The number of I/Os (Figure 3a) performed by IND is much less than the BSL variants, the reason being BSL needs to construct a file containing matching degrees.
 Moreover, the SFS and BBS variants have to preprocess this file, to sort it and build the R-Tree, respectively.
 Hence, BSL-BNL requires the fewest I/Os among the BSL variants.

-All methods require roughly the same number of dominance checks as seen in Figure 3b.
+All methods require roughly the same number of dominance checks [6].
 IND performs fewer checks, while BSL-BNL the most.
 Compared to the other BSL variants, BSL-BNL performs more checks because, unlike the others, computes the skyline over an unsorted file.
 IND performs as well as BSL-SFS and BSL-BBS, which have the easiest task.
-Overall, however, Figure 3c shows that IND is more than an order of magnitude faster than the BSL variants.
+Overall, however, Figure 3b shows that IND is more than an order of magnitude faster than the BSL variants.

 Varying the number of attributes.
-Figure 4 investigates the effect as we increase the number of attributes d from 2 up to 6.
-The I/O cost, shown in Figure 4a of the BSL variants does not depend on $|\mathcal{O}|$ and thus remains roughly constant as d increases.
-On the other hand, the I/O cost of IND increases slightly with d.
-The reason is that d determines the dimensionality of the R-Tree that IND uses.
-Further, notice that the number of dominance checks depicted in Figure 4b is largely the same across methods.
-Figure 4c shows that the total time of IND increases with d, but it is still significantly smaller (more than 4 times) than the BSL methods even for d = 6.
+Figure 4a investigates the effect as we increase the number of attributes d from 2 up to 6.
+Figure 4a shows that the total time of IND increases with d, but it is still significantly smaller (more than 4 times) than the BSL methods even for d = 6.